kavia-common/mvp-career-platform-db-1-214773-214790/README.md

 # mvp-career-platform-db-1-214773-214790

-CareerPlatformDatabase container no longer requires .env files at build time.
-Environment variables are read at runtime via Docker/Compose.
+Hardened CareerPlatformDatabase container:
+- No .env files are required or used at build-time.
+- Runtime environment variables are supplied via Docker/Compose/Kubernetes only.
+- Local .env files are excluded from the Docker build context by .dockerignore.
+- A .env.example is provided to document expected variables.

 Build:
 - docker build -t career-platform-db ./CareerPlatformDatabase